tombroekel/GSFirstAuthorProba/README.md

 ## Overview

 This project provides a comprehensive analysis of authorship patterns in multi-author publications.
-The script evaluates how often a specific author (placeholder: `AuthorName`) appears as the first author in their co-authored publications, compares this to the theoretical probability based on the alphabetical order of surnames, and performs statistical tests to assess the significance of these patterns.
+The package evaluates how often a specific author (placeholder: `AuthorName`) appears as the first author in their co-authored publications, compares this to the theoretical probability based on the alphabetical order of surnames, and performs statistical tests to assess the significance of these patterns.

 The project uses:
 - Author information fetched from Google Scholar.